 Given the Covid-19 public health emergency and ELI’s commitment to prioritizing the health and wellness of its employees, this position will initially be teleworking only.
-However, once ELI resumes a normal in-office staff presence, this position will be based in our Washington, DC office.
+However, once ELI resumes a normal in-office staff presence which is scheduled to take place after Labor Day, this position will be based in our Washington, DC office.

-The Senior Manager of Educational Programs will help in delivering high quality educational programming as a membership benefit and that serves the interests and needs of ELI’s membership.
+The Senior Manager of Educational Programs will help in delivering high quality educational programming that serves the interests and needs of ELI’s membership.
 In this role, the Senior Manager serves generally as an ambassador for the Institute.

-The Senior Manager, in coordination with the Director of Associates, Education and Corporate Partnerships, along with the Vice President of Development and Membership, will help with recruiting new members of ELI’s various membership programs, maintaining relationships with members, developing and delivering programming for members, and working with ELI staff to strengthen the membership program.
+The Senior Manager, in coordination with the Manager of Education Programs along with the Vice President of Development and Membership and the Vice President of Research & Publications, will help with recruiting new members of ELI’s various membership programs, maintaining relationships with members, developing and delivering programming for members, and working with ELI staff to strengthen the membership program.

-The Senior Manager of Educational Programs will report to the Director of Associates, Education and Corporate Partnerships.
+The Senior Manager of Educational Programs will report to the Vice President of Development and Membership.

 - Help develop and deliver programs for members consistent with ELI’s mission.
 Associated tasks involve tracking current events and legal policies relevant to environmental law and policy, and developing concepts and write-ups for educational programs, master classes, major conferences, and cosponsored conferences. including, but not limited to: